Bylaws of the Libertarian Party of Connecticut (PDF)

 2. Treasurer’s Report

-3. Determination of the number of seats on the State Central Committee to be filled.
+4. Determination of the number of At-Large seats on the State Central Committee to be filled.

-4. Selection of State Central Committee members.
-5. Selection of Judicial Committee members (2 for a 3 year term plus any vacancies to be filled).
+6. Selection of Judicial Committee members (three for a four-year term plus any vacancies to be

 Section 3 Delegates

 Only delegates may vote on convention business.
 To be a delegate, a person must have been a